ramanpiritha/EXNO2DS/README.md

-# EXNO2 EDA Analysis using PythonAssignment
+# EXNO2 EDA Analysis using PythonAssignment.

 # Name: Piritharaman R
 # Reg no: 212223230148